 Watering with potable (city) water, water from private wells, or private connections to surface water sources (lakes, ponds, etc.) is restricted according to property address number as follows:

-- Irrigation of established lawns and landscapes is restricted from 5 to 9 a.m. or from 7 to 11 p.m.
+- Irrigation of established lawns and landscapes is restricted from 5 to 9 a.m. and/or from 7 to 11 p.m.

-- Addresses ending in an EVEN number may irrigate on Saturday Only, if necessary.
+- Addresses ending in an EVEN number may irrigate on Tuesday and Saturday Only, if necessary.

-- Addresses ending in an ODD number may irrigate on Sunday Only, if necessary.
+- Addresses ending in an ODD numbers and locations with no address may irrigate on Wednesday and Sunday Only, if necessary.

 - Hand watering of non-lawn landscape is allowed any day, at any time, if needed.

 - Hand watering of lawn/turf is allowed ONLY during designated watering days and times.

 - An automatic shutoff device must be installed on any hose and used at all times.